 The upper 15 floors of The Glass Tower were built as a facade in the dirt parking lot of the 20th Century-Fox Ranch in Malibu, California, including drapes for all the windows and an explosion hole at the outside elevator track.
 It remained standing in the same location for many years, even after the state of California bought the land and opened the ranch to the public.

 Scriptwriter Stirling Silliphant combined the two novels to create one screenplay.
 The combined three words that make up the titles of the two novels were combined to give the name of the film, and the name of the building that is on fire (The Glass Tower).

-The HH-1N helicopters are in the original paint scheme used by NAS Lemoore's Search and Rescue Flight.
-Later on, they were painted Red and White.
+The HH-1N helicopters are in the original paint scheme used by NAS Lemoore's (CA) Search and Rescue Flight.
+Later on, they were painted red and white.
 Up until the unit's disbandment in 2004, the Flight was still pointing out it was their helicopters used in the movie.

 As a member of the special effects crew working on the film and personally involved in all of the scenes with water falling from the exploding tanks above the party / restaurant area, Gary L. King related that the special effects crew used a series of fire hoses connected to a quick-action valve that, when opened, squirted the water forward towards Paul Newman, Fred Astaire and Steve McQueen.
 The water was diverted by a plywood ramp located about ten feet on the floor ahead of the actors.
 The deflector caused the water stream to go upwards and fall down on each actor.
 None of the actors were injured by the special effects rigging during any of those shots filmed.